theogf/theogf.github.io/page/index.md

 \end{section}

 \begin{section}{title="News"}

 - I finally defended my thesis on the 07th of July!
-I will upload the final version of the thesis soon
+I will upload the final version of the thesis soon.
 - I joined the [PlantingSpace](https://planting.space) team in April as Julia software developer and Bayesian researcher!
 - A new paper got accepted at the [Entropy journal](https://www.mdpi.com/journal/entropy)!
 Check out ["Flexible and Efficient Inference with Particles for the Variational Gaussian Approximation"](https://www.mdpi.com/1099-4300/23/8/990) with [Valerio Perrone](https://sites.google.com/view/valerioperrone/) and Manfred Opper.
 - I gave a short poster presentation on my work on [Turkie.jl](https://github.com/theogf/Turkie.jl) for [JuliaCon 2021](https://juliacon.org/2021/), you can find the [video here](https://www.youtube.com/watch?v=Tu9GRus7-FM).